superg3m/ckit/README.md

 # Ckits's Core Thesis
 - The point of the ckit is to provide a nice library to build c projects with.
-- Ckit is built with the granular api ckit granular [CKG](https://github.com/superg3m/ckg)
+- ckit is built with the granular api ckit granular [CKG](https://github.com/superg3m/ckg)
 - This library will be completly cross-platform (Will be windows exclusive for a while ngl)
 - Collection of tools, data structures, and algorithms that I find useful

 - cloc . --fullpath --not-match-d='.*External_Libraries.*'

-# CKIT plugins
+# CKIT Plugins
 - CKIT_Graphics allows you to create native windows and draw to the screen!
-[CKIT_Graphisc](https://github.com/superg3m/ckit_graphics)
+[CKIT_Graphics](https://github.com/superg3m/ckit_graphics)

 # How to build
 1. ./bootstrap.ps1